 Freshmen, sophomores, juniors, and seniors are required to participate in one athletic season each year as part of a pass/fail-no credit physical education requirement.
-In addition, students are expected to be committed to active participation in a second sport or team activity, such as Mock Trial, the spring play, or school publications.

 Campus Maintenance and Appearance

 Everyone is urged to help keep the campus clean, safe, functional, and attractive.
 Any breakage or inoperative equipment should be reported to the Headmaster's office immediately.
 A student should not attempt to fix anything personally.
 Deliberate abuse of the campus should not be tolerated by students or staff.
 Abuse of any part of the campus will result in serious disciplinary consequences.